 - YWCA Military Veterans programs, for housing, health care and career training

 Veterans who have been disabled in service have unique struggles in reaching their entrepreneurial goals.

 If you fall into this category and were seriously injured during service, there are several resources available to help, including:

-- The Service-Disabled Veteran-Owned Small Business Program.
+- The Service-Disabled Veteran-Owned Small Business Program

-- VetBiz, Veteran-Owned Small Business Registration.
+- VetBiz, Veteran-Owned Small Business Registration

-- Veterans Business Services.
+- Veterans Business Services

-As you can see, there are many sources of support for veterans looking to start their own businesses.
+There are many sources of support for veterans looking to start their own businesses.
 From grants and financing to hands-on support and guidance, there are endless resources to help you develop your idea, launch your company and achieve your long-term professional goals.